3D U-NetR: Low Dose Computed Tomography Reconstruction via Deep Learning and 3 Dimensional Convolutions: Proposed Method

 Based on the success of the 2D FBP-ConvNet \cite{jin2017deep} architecture and the 3D U-Net used for segmentation \cite{cciccek20163d}, a U-Net like network is built with 3D CNNs.
-The Figure~\ref{fig:network} describes the 3D U-NetR architecture.
+Fig.~\ref{fig:network} describes the 3D U-NetR architecture.
 The network is a modified U-Net with 4 depths which can be inspected as analysis and synthesis parts.
-The analysis part of the network contains 2 blocks of 3$\times$3$\times$3 convolution, batch normalization and leaky ReLU in each layer.
-Two layers in consecutive depths are connected with 2$\times$2$\times$2 max pooling with stride 2.
+The analysis part of the network contains 2 blocks of 3$\times$3$\times$3 convolution, batch normalization, and leaky ReLU in each layer.
+Two layers in consecutive depths are connected with 2$\times$2$\times$2 max-pooling with stride 2.

-Starting from the deepest layer, layers are connected with a trilinear interpolation process with scale factor 2 and followed by 2 blocks of 3$\times$3$\times$3 convolution, batch normalization and leaky ReLU for synthesis.
+Starting from the deepest layer, layers are connected with a trilinear interpolation process with scale factor 2 and followed by 2 blocks of 3$\times$3$\times$3 convolution, batch normalization, and leaky ReLU for synthesis.
 Before the convolution blocks, channels are concatenated with the feature maps from the skip connections of the corresponding analysis layer.
-Skip connections are used to solve the vanishing gradients problem and carry the high resolution features.
+Skip connections are used to solve the vanishing gradients problem and carry the high-resolution features.
 On the other hand, trilinear interpolation is chosen as a simple 3D interpolation method.
 Finally, all channel outputs are summed by a 1$\times$1$\times$1 convolution block into 1 channel image and the result is added to the input with shortcut connection.

-The 3D U-NetR architecture contains 5,909,459 parameters which is 3 times more than the 2D structure.
-For this reason, the number of filters started from 16 and continued to double in each layer up to the deepest layer.
+Overall, the 3D U-NetR architecture contains 5,909,459 parameters which are three times of the 2D structure.
+The number of layers and filters are kept the same in both networks for a fair comparison which naturally results in an inequality of number of parameters.
+Due to high number of parameters and memory limitations, the number of filters started from 16 in the first layer and continued to double in each layer up to the deepest one.
 The number of filters used in the deepest layer thus became 256.
-The number of filters in each layer starting from the deepest layer to the output decreases by half in the synthesis part.
-The reason why the number of filters are less than the 2D networks is the memory limitations of 3D networks.
-The low number of filters may cause the model to be underfit, but this problem has been solved with the deepness of the model which provides higher receptive field and the large dataset.
+In the synthesis part, the number of filters in each layer starting from the deepest layer to the output layer decreases by half in the same manner.